dnolan1993/machinery_world_/README.md

         <li>Nav Bar
             <ul>
                 <li>
-                    Verify that the bottom border is applied to only the "Book Now!" link, to show the is the page currently active.
+                    Verify that the bottom border is applied to only the "Book Now!" link, to show that is the page currently active.
                 </li>
                 <li>
                     Repeat same test on nav bar elements as previously performed on both Homepage and Gallery page nav bar sections.